hipBali/lua-datatree/README.md

 ~~~

 ### change join target
-The join method tries to join to the last node of the dataset chain.
+The join method tries to join to the first node of the dataset chain.
 With the 'on' parameter you can change the default target node to another one.
 ~~~
 ds:select{object="PRODUCTS"}
 :join{object="BRANDS", merge=true}